Who

 What are cooperative research units?

-• conduct relevant research to inform the management of fishery and wildlife resources
+- conduct research to inform the management of fish and wildlife

 The Colorado Unit is staffed, supported, and coordinated by Colorado State University, Colorado Parks and Wildlife, U.S. Geological Survey, U.S. Fish & Wildlife Service and the Wildlife Management Institute.